CSSEGISandData/COVID-19/csse_covid_19_data/README.md

 ## Daily reports (csse_covid_19_daily_reports)

 This folder contains daily case reports.
-All timestamps are in UTC (GMT +0).
+All timestamps are in UTC (GMT+0).

 ### File naming convention
 MM-DD-YYYY.csv in UTC.